-Control the growth or spread of cancerAttempt to cure cancerReduce pain or other symptoms caused by cancer (This is called palliative radiation.)
+This procedure may be done to: Control the growth or spread of cancerAttempt to cure cancerReduce pain or other symptoms caused by cancer (This is called palliative radiation.)

 Radiation therapy is commonly used to treat: Solid tumors such as prostate cancer, breast cancer, and head and neck cancersLymphomas

 External radiation does not cause your body to become radioactive.
 It can cause side effects, as the radiation damages your own healthy cells as well as the cancer cells.
 Common side effects of radiation include, but are not limited to: FatigueSkin changes (redness, irritation)Reduced white blood cell countHair loss